DeepWok/mase/group3.md

 ## How to run

+Please make sure to use **GPU** environment for the experiments.

 Please execute all of our programs in the <code>machop("mase/machop")</code> directory.

-If needed, please put the pre-trained VGG7 model at <code>mase/test-accu-0.9332.ckpt</code>
+If need pre-trained model, please put the pre-trained VGG7 model at <code>mase/test-accu-0.9332.ckpt</code>

 Our test function is <code>test_group3.py</code> inside the existing testing framework, run in command line using:
 ```yaml